scull7/bs-pimp-my-sql/README.md

 *Note: you will notice that some methods will return `Result.Ok(None)`, this means that the row(s) were altered successfully but when an attempt to fetch the same row(s) was made the operation failed;
-this is because the Model's base query filters our the row(s) after update.*
+this is because the Model's base query filters out the row(s) after update.*

 ## What's missing?